Hsanch/HermesSanchez_CodingChallenge/README.md

 ##### This program will take approximately 30 seconds to search through the entire `\dictionary.txt\`in search for `"LISTY"'s` social network.
 The end result will be a social network of size 90.

-##### Also, there are plenty of comments throughout the code which should explain anything other important point
+##### Also, there are plenty of comments throughout the code which should explain any other important point